arangodb/arangodb/README.md

   durability or more performance
 - **Schema-free schemata** let you combine the space efficiency of MySQL with the performance power of NoSQL
-- Free **index choice**: use the correct index for your problem, be it a persistent or a fulltext search
+- Free **index choice**: use the correct index for your problem, be it a persistent index or a fulltext search
 - ArangoDB is **multi-threaded** - exploit the power of all your cores
 - Easy to use **web interface** and **command-line client tools** for interaction